Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Row-generating polynomials of exponential Riordan arrays

 Let $s_n$ be the number of labeled series-parallel networks with $n$ edges.
 It dates from MacMahon studying Yoke-trains and multipartite compositions \cite{Mac1891}.
 It also counts the number of plane increasing trees on $n$ vertices, where each vertex of outdegree $k\geq1$ can be in one of $2$ colors.
 For $n\geq1$, the first few are $1,2,8,52,472,\ldots$.
-Gutkovskiy \cite[A006351]{Slo} noted that it satisfies the recurrence Let $s(t)=\sum_{n\geq1}s_n\frac{t^n}{n!}$.
-Bala \cite[A006351]{Slo} gave the autonomous differential equation
+Gutkovskiy \cite[A006351]{Slo} noted that it satisfies the recurrence